Central Valley firefighters join the fight against the Caldor Fire

 FRESNO COUNTY, Calif.
-(KSEE) – It’s all hands on deck in Northern California as the Caldor Fire continues to rip through the Lake Tahoe region.
+(KGPE) – It’s all hands on deck in Northern California as the Caldor Fire continues to rip through the Lake Tahoe region.

 The Fresno Fire Department sent 4 more crew members on Tuesday to switch places with firefighters that have been there for two weeks.